 Caleb Smith is professor of English and American Studies at Yale University, where he teaches courses in American literature, cultural history, and critical theory.
 His books include The Prison and the American Imagination (Yale University Press, 2009); The Oracle and the Curse (Harvard University Press, 2013); and the first published edition Austin Reed’s 1858 prison memoir, The Life and the Adventures of a Haunted Convict (Random House, 2016).
-His latest, Thoreau’s Axe: Distraction and Discipline in American Culture, will appear from Princeton University Press in January 2023.
+His latest, Thoreau’s Axe: Distraction and Discipline in American Culture, appeared from Princeton University Press in 2023.

 literary representation: The Strothman Agency, NYC (strothmanagency.com)